safwansatil/SWE4202_FinalPrep/bin/slide13.md

 - **Character-Based Streams** (Text Data) : <br> Works with characters.
 (16 bit unicode).
 For reading/writing text files.
     Example *FileReader*, *FileWriter*

+The three standard streams in Java are:

+- System.in - The standard input stream used for reading data (typically from the keyboard)

+- System.out - The standard output stream used for writing normal data (typically to the console)

+- System.err - The standard error stream used for writing error messages (typically to the console)

 ## Back to files
 A file is a named location that can be used to store related information.
 A directory is a collection of files and subdirectories.